Hidden Markov Models and the Bayes Filter in Categorical Probability: The Bayes filter in Markov categories

 \subsubsection{The instantiated Bayes filter in \texorpdfstring{$\finstoch$}{FinStoch}}

-We now consider the instantiated Bayes filter in the Markov category $\finstoch$ explicitly, a procedure sometimes known as the \newterm{forward algorithm}\footnote{see \Cref{rmk:inconsistencies}.}.
+We now consider the instantiated Bayes filter in the Markov category $\finstoch$ explicitly, a procedure sometimes called the \newterm{forward algorithm}\footnote{See \Cref{rmk:inconsistencies}.}.
 As in \cref{exmp:HMM}, the hidden Markov model up to time $t \in \left[n\right]$ is a probability distribution on the product of the finite sets $\left(X_i\right)_{i=0}^t$ and $\left(Y_i\right)_{i=0}^t$.
 It is ``categorical'' in the sense of these sets being finite.
-The sequence of deterministic morphisms $\mathbf{y}_{\left[t\right]}$ corresponds to a sequence of elements $y_0 \in Y_0, \ldots, y_t \in Y_t$, to be thought of as samples from the distribution over observations $\Ch{Y}{t}$.
+The sequence of deterministic morphisms $\mathbf{y}_{\left[t\right]}$ is a sequence of observed values $y_0 \in Y_0, \ldots, y_t \in Y_t$.
 To then compute the instantiated Bayes filter $\filtIB{t}$ recursively, we consider the prediction and update steps as explained above separately.
 The prediction step produces the distribution $q_t \colon \monUnit \to X_t$ given by

 for $t > 0$, and $q_0 = f_0$ to get the recursion going.
 Performing the update step on top of that results in